bdeckard92/dupUT/01-Class-Content/12-SQL-dev/01-Activities/01-SQL-Schema/README.md

 * It's done when the schema includes two tables.

-* It's done when each table has at least three fields and each field has an assigned data type.
+* It's done when each table has at least three columns and each column has an assigned data type.

-* It's done when each table includes an `id` field that does not accept `NULL` values.
+* It's done when each table includes an `id` column that does not accept `NULL` values.

 ## 📝 Notes

-For this activity, feel free to choose the name of each table and field as well as the assigned data type.
+For this activity, feel free to choose the name of each table and column as well as the assigned data type.

 Refer to the documentation: